Frequently Asked Environmental Questions

 - Does HP report on its supply chain social and environmental performance?

 Yes.
-The program was implemented in November 2002 and the progress, results and goals are reported annually as part of HP's Global Citizenship Report.
+The program was implemented in November 2002 and the progress, results and goals are reported annually as part of HP's Living Progress Report.
 Detailed results of the program are included in supply chain results.

 Additional Frequently Asked Questions for suppliers about HP's supply chain social and environmental program are available at: Supply Chain FAQ's